 Robert Garrett works with Vaughn & Melton in their Knoxville, Tennessee office.
 He works on road and site design including 3D modeling of road, site, drainage and utilities.
 This includes colleague training in 3D modeling workflows, developing CADD and modeling workflows to improve efficiency.
 He also developed and maintains OpenRoads Designer workspace configurations.
 Prior to his employment at V&M, Robert worked with EnvisionCAD in technical consulting for implementation of 3D modeling of civil projects.

-Todd has more than thirty years’ experience in the AEC industry and has conducted MicroStation and InRoads training classes since 1993 for several DOTs, US Army Corps of Engineers and private consultants.
+Todd has more than thirty years’ experience in the AEC industry and has conducted MicroStation, InRoads and OpenRoads training classes since 1993 for several DOTs, US Army Corps of Engineers and private consultants.
 He has also developed custom training courses and workflow guides for both MicroStation, OpenRoads and InRoads software.
-He developed CAD Productivity’s Basic, Intermediate and Advanced MicroStation courses.
+He developed CAD Productivity’s suite of MicroStatoin classes including Upgrading, Basic, Intermediate and Advanced MicroStation.
 He has also developed custom MicroStation and InRoads training courses for Oklahoma DOT, Colorado DOT and the Kentucky Transportation Cabinet and has conducted this training for hundreds of students at these agencies.
-Recently Todd developed CAD Productivity’s Upgrading to MicroStation CONNECT course and over the past year he has taught this course and the OpenRoads Designer course to more than 100 KYTC users and engineering consultants.
 Previously, Todd worked for Lockwood Greene Engineers where he initiated quality improvement efforts for CAD personnel development and training.
 Todd’s skills emphasize MicroStation and InRoads/OpenRoads training as well as custom training development and documentation.

 William M. Sampson, P.E. is a former faculty member of the University of Florida (UF) Department of Civil Engineering with over 40 years of experience.
 He was the Director of the McTrans Center for over 30 years and also was responsible for technical assistance and ongoing development of the Highway Capacity Software (HCS).
 He taught two graduate courses (Traffic Engineering and Highway Capacity Analysis) while at UF.
 He is a former member of the Transportation Research Board (TRB) Highway Capacity and Quality of Service (HCQS) committee and still serves on several subcommittees.